 - Combining the ESL approaches from Applied Linguistics and Education perspectives;

 - A course on the use of technology in ESL classrooms;

 - Small interactive classes taught by experienced friendly instructors;

 - Flexibility, students can pursue their individual interests in 3 electives courses;

 - Individual advising to students on their programs.

 Students are encouraged to apply for scholarships from their home countries; a number of small scholarships are available from the Department as well, the scholarship are assigned after acceptance in the program.
 Students satisfying the general admissions requirements (grade average, prerequisite and English requirements) will be accepted.

-See further details and admission requirements at http://grad.usask.ca/programs/teaching-english.php.
+See admission requirements and application instructions at http://grad.usask.ca/programs/teaching-english.php.

 Jesse Stewart, PhD